 bubblebabysitting.md

-The frontmatter mostly transferred directly, but I had to update some Liquid-specific syntax.
+Frontmatter mostly transferred directly, although I had to strip out Liquid-specific syntax.

 Jekyll (Liquid):